ClementTsang/bottom/docs/content/troubleshooting.md

 - Configuring your terminal emulator to use specific fonts for the `U+2800` to `U+28FF` range.
   - For example for kitty, do `symbol_map U+2800-U+28FF Symbola`.

-See [this issue](https://github.com/cjbassi/gotop/issues/18) for more possible fixes.
+See [this issue](https://github.com/cjbassi/gotop/issues/18) for more possible fixes, or the [ratatui](https://ratatui.rs/faq/#some-characters-appear-to-be-missing--look-weird) FAQ (ratatui is the underlying library that bottom uses to draw things).

 If you're still having issues, feel free to open a [discussion](https://github.com/ClementTsang/bottom/discussions/new/) question about it.